code4lib/code-of-conduct/code_of_conduct.md

 safe for the duration of the event.
 Code4Lib IRC volunteers can be identified by issuing the `@helpers` command to the #code4lib bot named "zoia".

-If an incident occurs, please use the following contact information:
+In the case of organized events, those responsible for the event should have readily available the following information:

 * **Conference organizer:** [ORGANIZER NAME], [PHONE NUMBER]
 * **[CONFERENCE HOTEL NAME]:** [PHONE NUMBER]
 * **[MUNICIPALITY] Police Department**: [PHONE NUMBER]
 * **[LOCAL SEXUAL ASSAULT/CRISIS LINE]:** [PHONE NUMBER]
 * **[TAXI COMPANY NAME]:** [PHONE NUMBER]
-* **IRC channel administrators:** [IRC USERNAMES] (TODO: reference to `@helpers`?)
+* **IRC channel administrators:** [IRC USERNAMES]

 We expect participants to follow these rules at all conference venues, conference-related social events, community gatherings, and online communication channels.

-We value your participation in the Code4Lib community, and your efforts to keep Code4Lib a safe and friendly space for all participants!
+We value everyone's participation in the Code4Lib community, and will all work to keep Code4Lib a safe and friendly space for all participants!

 *Based on the [example policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment) from the [Geek Feminism wiki](http://geekfeminism.wikia.com/), created by the